automl/amltk/docs/guides/pipelines.md

 ## Modules
 A pipeline is often not sufficient to represent everything surrounding the pipeline that you'd wish to associate with it.
-For that reason, we introduce the concept of _module_.
+For that reason we introduce the concept of _module_.
 These are components or pipelines that you [`attach()`][amltk.pipeline.Pipeline.attach] to your main pipeline, but are not directly part of the dataflow.